 SLAM - University of Milan Language Centre manages 6-credit language proficiency tests of French, Spanish, German and Anglo-American required by Political Sciences (SPO) and Social Sciences for Globalization (GLO) degree courses.

 Students who already have a language certificate among those accepted by the University, earned for no more than 3 years at the time of submission and at a level equal to or higher than that required, can ask for validation by uploading it through the InformaStudenti platform.

-Students who do not have a valid language certificate will have to take a placement test in one of the languages they have chosen.
-French, Spanish and German tests can be taken in the first trimester, according to this calendar.
+Students who do not have a valid language certificate will have to take an entry-level test in one of the languages they have chosen.
+French, Spanish and German tests can be taken in November and in February.

 Each student can take the test in the chosen language only once per academic year.

 Students who attain the required level will receive the language assessment credits, according to their degree programme.

 Those who fail the test will have to attend a 40-hour language course.
 Courses take place in the third trimester and attendance is compulsory.
 At the end of the course, students have to take an end-of-course test.
 In order to be admitted to the end-of-course test, students must have attended at least 75% of classes.
 Those who do not attend the required number of classes will not be admitted to the end-of-course test, but they can take the entry-level test again during the first semester of the following year.

 Unlike the compulsory Placement test in English, which must be taken by first-year students, the language proficiency tests in French, Spanish and German can be taken by students of any year.